Eerie smoke-filled dust storm or ‘haboob’ descends on Paraguay

 Several environmental factors converged to produce the blinding brew of smoke, ash and dust.

 In Corrientes Province, Argentina, two years of drought have brewed conditions ripe for massive wildfires that, as of late February, had torched nearly 2 million acres.
-That’s about ten percent of the province.
+That’s about 10 percent of the province.
 Among the areas impacted were Iberá National Park and the Iberá Wetlands, where 60 percent of the landscape has burned.

 The drought is exacerbated and prolonged by La Niña, a cooling of sea surface temperatures in the eastern equatorial Pacific that affects the strength and position of broad, regional weather systems.
 La Niña also tends to enhance hurricane season in the Atlantic, and can bolster the risk of springtime tornadoes in the southeastern United States.